Slow dynamics in a quasi-two-dimensional binary complex plasma

-It is instructive to complement the analysis by calculating MSD of particles, $N^{-1}\langle\sum_i^N|{\bf r}_i(t+t_0)-{\bf r}_i(t_0)|^2\rangle$, which is directly related to ISF in the limit $k\rightarrow0$ \cite{Voigtmann:2004}.
-Figure~\ref{fig3} shows that MSD exhibits a ballistic behavior $\propto t^2$ for $t\lesssim0.1$~s, i.e., the short-time in-cage motion obeys Newtonian dynamics.
+It is instructive to complement the analysis by calculating MSD$=N^{-1}\langle\sum_i^N|\Delta{\bf r}_i(t)|^2\rangle$, which is directly related to ISF in the limit $k\rightarrow0$ \cite{Voigtmann:2004}.
+Figure~\ref{fig2}(b) shows that MSD exhibits a ballistic behavior $\propto t^2$ for $t\lesssim0.1$~s, i.e., the short-time in-cage motion obeys Newtonian dynamics.
 In fact, interaction of particles with gas becomes important for $\nu t\gtrsim1$, where $\nu$ is the damping rate due to gas friction \cite{Ivlev:Book} ($\nu_{\rm MF} \simeq 0.8$~s$^{-1}$ and $\nu_{\rm PS} \simeq 0.9$~s$^{-1}$ for our conditions).
 Thus, up to $t\sim1$~s the measured MSD reflects the generic behavior occurring in molecular supercooled liquids.
-The behavior becomes substantially sub-diffusive by that time, indicating the onset of transient $\beta$-relaxation, with a gradual transition to the $\alpha$-relaxation regime observed in Fig.~\ref{fig2}~(a) at $t\gtrsim10$~s.
+The behavior becomes substantially sub-diffusive by that time, indicating the onset of transient beta-relaxation, with a gradual transition to the alpha-relaxation regime observed in Fig.~\ref{fig2}~(a) at $t\gtrsim10$~s.

-{\it Conclusion and outlook.} We have demonstrated that quasi-2D binary complex plasmas can serve as an experimental model system for investigating slow dynamics in supercooled fluids.
-The characteristic fingerprints of slow dynamics, seen in the behavior of the intermediate scattering function and the mean-squared displacement, unambiguously show that complex plasmas have a promising potential for the particle-resolved studies of glasses.